TransparencyToolkit/UtilityScripts/README.md

 **Summary**

-- `jsongen.rb` Generates JSONs using a schema you specify.
+- `jsongen.rb` - Generates JSONs using a schema you specify.
 Can be used for anything, but it's good for making machine-readable lists of search terms
-- `linkedin.rb` Runs the LinkedIn scraper on a set of search terms in a json
+- `linkedin.rb` - Runs the LinkedIn scraper on a set of search terms in a json
-- `crypto` Encrypt and decrypt all files in a directory with GPG
+- `crypto` - Encrypt and decrypt all files in a directory with GPG
-- `config` Scripts for setup and syncing a scraping machine
+- `config` - Scripts for setup and syncing a scraping machine
+- `documents.rb` - Convert document files to JSON
+- `emails.rb` - Convert email files to JSON

 ### Detailed Instructions